zjin-lcf/HeCBench/README.md

 ### pathfinder
   PathFinder in the Rodinia benchmark suite (http://lava.cs.virginia.edu/Rodinia/download_links.htm)

+### popcount
+  Implementations of population count (Jin, Z. and Finkel, H., 2020, May.
+Population Count on Intel® CPU, GPU and FPGA.
+In 2020 IEEE International Parallel and Distributed Processing Symposium Workshops (IPDPSW) (pp. 432-439).
+IEEE.)

 ### projectile
   Projectile motion is a program that implements a ballistic equation (https://github.com/intel/BaseKit-code-samples)